NERSC/sc20-dl-tutorial/README.md

 * We construct and use a TensorBoard SummaryWriter for logging metrics to visualize in TensorBoard.
 See if you can find where our specific metrics are logged via the `add_scalar` call.

+Besides the `train_simple.py` script, we have a more complex [train.py](train.py) script which implements the same functionality but also includes a lot of additional optimizations which will be covered in the Performance profiling and optimization section below.

 ## Single GPU training